Periodontal Treatment

 • Have you noticed pus between your teeth and gums?

-• Have you noticed your teeth moving or flaring?
+• Have your teeth shifted or moved?

 What are the Risk Factors for Periodontal Disease?